The Last Secrets of Machu Picchu

 The last secrets of Machu Picchu

-This incredible and unlikely story with multiple twists and turns was fully followed and filmed by Jungle Doc Productions cameramen.
+This incredible and incredible story with multiple twists and turns was followed in its entirety and filmed by the cameramen of Jungle Doc Productions.

-A film by Thierry Jamin, directed by Alain Bonnet
+Two films by Thierry Jamin, directed by Alain Bonnet,

 with original music by Michel Wiklacz.